 Before we get into the detail of GDPR and what it means for your small business, it’s worth making a note of the key things you’ll need to keep an eye on and action.
 Bear in mind that the changes came into effect on 25 May 2018.

 Here’s our quick definition and overview, followed by a checklist to keep handy.

 The European General Data Protection Regulation (GDPR for short) is built around two key principles.

-It’s important to bear in mind that the GDPR will apply to any business that processes the personal data of EU citizens which means that it could also apply to companies based outside of the EU that process the personal data of EU citizens in certain circumstances.
+It's important to bear in mind that the GDPR applies to any business established in the EU and may apply to companies based outside of the EU that process the personal data of EU citizens in certain circumstances.
 See the GDPR checklist below for information on what ‘personal data’ includes.

-The government has confirmed that Brexit will not affect the GDPR start date, or its immediate running.
+The government has confirmed that Brexit will not affect GDPR, or its immediate running.
 It’s also confirmed that post-Brexit, the UK’s own law (or a newly-proposed Data Protection Act) will directly mirror the GDPR.

-The GDPR will apply to any business that processes the personal data of EU citizens, including those with fewer than 250 employees (contrary to common misunderstanding).
-Serious breaches (that is, any breach which has an impact on the rights of data subjects) must be reported immediately to the regulator (in the UK this is the Information Commissioner’s Office (ICO)).
+Serious breaches (that is, any breach which has an impact on the rights of data subjects) must be reported to the regulator (in the UK this is the Information Commissioner’s Office (ICO)).
 This should be within 24 hours where possible, but at least within 72 hours and the report must include information regarding what led to the breach, how it is being contained and planned next steps

-Remember, your checklist needs to take into account past and present employees and suppliers as well as customers (and anyone else’s data you’re getting hold of, storing and using the personal data in any way).
+Remember, your checklist needs to take into account past and present employees and suppliers as well as customers (and anyone else’s data you’re processing which includes collecting, recording, storing and using the personal data in any way).

 The GDPR doesn’t yet fully define what constitutes ‘large-scale’, but some examples include the processing of patient data by hospitals, travel data and transport services, and customer data by an insurance company or bank.